Evanesco-Labs/substrate/README.md

 # Substrate WhiteNoise-based RPC

 This implementation adds a WhiteNoise-based rpc component to Substrate, so that clients and Substrate nodes can make rpc requests and responses through the WhiteNoise network.

 The rpc messages will pass through the WhiteNoise routing node and reach the dest address through multi-hop connection.
 This can protect the network privacy of both the rpc client and the node.
 Here is more details about [WhiteNoise protocol](https://github.com/Evanesco-Labs/WhiteNoise.rs).

+**Quick Start** follow this [tutorial](./tutorial.md).

 ## Getting Started